oshi/oshi/README.md

 CentralProcessor cpu = hal.getProcessor();
 ```

+Some settings are configurable in the [`oshi.properties`](https://github.com/oshi/oshi/blob/master/oshi-core/src/main/resources/oshi.properties) file, which may also be manipulated using the [`GlobalConfig`](https://oshi.github.io/oshi/apidocs/oshi/util/GlobalConfig.html) class.
+This should be done at startup, as configuration is not thread-safe and OSHI does not guarantee re-reading the configuration during operation.

 The `oshi-demo` artifact includes [several proof-of-concept examples](https://github.com/oshi/oshi/blob/master/oshi-demo/src/main/java/oshi/demo/) of using OSHI to obtain information, including a basic Swing GUI.

 Note: OSHI uses the latest version of [JNA](https://github.com/java-native-access/jna), which may conflict with other dependencies your project (or its parent) includes.
 If you experience issues with `NoClassDefFound` errors for JNA artifacts, consider one or more of the following steps to resolve the conflict: